logicalclocks/hopsworks/docs/compute/git.md

 You can select the folder, within your project, on which the repository should be cloned.
 By default, the repository is going to be cloned within the `Resources` dataset.
 However, by clicking on the location button, a different location can be selected.

-Finally, click on the `Clone Repository` button to trigger the cloning of the repository.
+Finally, click on the `Clone repository` button to trigger the cloning of the repository.

 ### Repository actions